Cold Asian Noodle Salad

 • 2.5 tbsp maple syrup

-• 1/2 tsp red pepper flakes or up to 1 tbsp sriracha sauce, optional, for spicy peanut sauce
+• 1/2 tsp red pepper flakes or up to 1 tbsp sriracha sauce, optional, for spicy sauce

 • 2-4 tbsp water to adjust consistency